Mark-code789/Mi-List/README.md

 # Mi-List
+to-do list application
+## Purpose
-This application is a standard web application that is used to manage personal to do list.
+This application is a standard web application that is used to manage personal to-do list.
 It is purely assembled in vanilla javascript with no libraries.
 ## Pros
 - Able to send custom device reminder notifications.